inspira914/gig-playlists/README.md

 ```

 Tests are run with pytest.
 Running `pytest` in the root directory of the project will run all integration and unit tests.

+### CI/CD

+CI/CD is performed using GitHub Actions.
+Workflows are located in `.github/workflows`.

 ### Deploy